Mishalzeera/goat-and-daisy-antiques/README.md

 first time.
 It is highly recommended to get an easier idea of the workflow - of the Service Ticket and related payment system in particular.

-For a more exacting map of User Stories, please view the markdown documents in the USER_TESTING folder.
+For a more exacting map of User Stories, please view the markdown documents in Z_DOCS/USER_TESTING.

 ---